Ogawa Station (Aichi): History

 The first Ogawa Station was opened in March 1886 following the opening of Taketoyo Line, which at the time connected Atsuta Station with Taketoyo Station.
 It was closed when Ōbu Station opened north of the station a year later.
 The village of Ogawa, which is now a part of Higashiura petitioned the Ministry of Communications to reopen the station to promote the village.
 As a result, the second Ogawa Station opened on March 1, 1900, as a passenger-only station on the Japanese Government Railways (JGR).
 Freight operations commenced from April 1, 1903, and the station building was reconstructed at that time.

 The JGR became the Japan National Railway (JNR) after World War II.
 Freight operations were discontinued due to Kinuura Rinkai Railway Handa Line commencing operations and the freight-only line between the two lines were deconstructed on November 15, 1975.
 Small parcel operations were terminated on February 1, 1984.
 With the privatization and dissolution of the JNR on April 1, 1987, the station came under the control of the Central Japan Railway Company.
 Automatic turnstiles were installed in May 1992, and the TOICA system of magnetic fare cards was implemented in November 2006.
 On February 19, 1995, the station and the nearby section was elevated.
 Station numbering was introduced to the Taketoyo Line in March 2018; Ogawa Station was assigned station number CE02.
 As a part of JR Central's aim to make every station with more than 3,000 users per day accessible, a pair of elevators and multipurpose toilets have been installed in 2020.

 Station layout

 The station has two elevated opposed side platforms, with the station building located underneath.
 The station has automated ticket machines, TOICA automated turnstiles and is unattended.
 The station has two catch points at the end of the tracks.
-Like any other stations in Taketoyo Line, with an exception of Owari-Morioka Station, the station is interchangable.
+Like any other stations in Taketoyo Line, with an exception of Owari-Morioka Station, the station is interchangeable.